Automobile

 Working principles, advantages and disadvantages of diesel engine

 The diesel engine is an internal combustion engine that works with adiabatic compression.
-How diesel engine works is quite different from the gasoline engine, making their effectiveness and performance varies.
-The adiabatic compression was explained in my previous article. checkout!
+How diesel engine works is quite different from gasoline engine, making their effectiveness and performance varies.
+Today I will be exposing you to the working principles of diesel engines, their advantages and disadvantages.

 Diesel engine diagram